MLinkPlanner 2.0

 Part of the First Fresnel ellipsoid that is required to be free of any obstruction for the appropriate value of the k-factor.
 Is automatically determined depending on the Type of Climate, Type of the Obstruction, and Criteria from above, but can be modified by the designer.

 In a space diversity configuration, the minimum heights of secondary antennas are calculated without taking into account climate and extreme k-factor, as per Rec.
 ITU-R P.530-17.
+Minimum antenna height is calculated with consideration for clutter (forest and buildings) located on the path profile.

-Once the required preferences are selected, click Optimize and the minimum antenna height will appear on the left.
+Once the required preferences are selected, click “Optimize” and the minimum antenna height will appear on the left.
 The height of the response antenna will be fixed at the current value.
 The path profile image will display the criterion used to calculate the antenna height.
-Click Apply to change the antenna height according to the calculated value.
-To discard the calculated value, click Cancel.
+Click “Apply” to change the antenna height according to the calculated value.
+To discard the calculated value, click “Cancel.”

-Figure 15.
 Path profile showing a triggered criterion

 Reflection Analysis

-Reflection analysis allows the user to identify possible specular reflection points on the link path profile and evaluate the application of various specular reflection reduction methods.
+Reflection Analysis allows the user to identify possible specular reflection points on the link path profile and evaluate the application of various specular reflection reduction methods.

 To open the Reflection Analysis window, click the Reflection analysis button on the main window.
 The left-hand part of the panel will be disabled; to exit this mode, use the main menu.